Skip to content

 Recent landmark investments include:

-- TCS & IT Giants: Validating the domestic IT giant's commitment to the city, TCS recently signed a record-breaking ₹2,130 crore, 15-year lease for 1.4 million square feet in Electronic City.
-Furthermore, IBM signed multiple major leases across the city, including a 282,100 sq. ft. space starting in early 2026.
+• TCS & IT Giants: Validating the domestic IT giant's commitment to the city, TCS recently signed a record-breaking ₹2,130 crore, 15-year lease for 1.4 million square feet in Electronic City.
+IBM also signed multiple major leases across the city, including a 282,100 sq. ft. space starting in early 2026.

-These expansions share a common theme: they are not opening call centers.
-They are building state-of-the-art R&D hubs focused on artificial intelligence, cloud infrastructure, and core product engineering.
-The jobs are here, but they are reserved for those who can deliver specialized, high-leverage outcomes.
+What's the common theme across all these expansions?
+They're not opening call centers.
+They're building state-of-the-art R&D hubs focused on artificial intelligence, cloud infrastructure, and core product engineering.
+The jobs are here, but they're reserved for those who can deliver specialized, high-leverage outcomes.

-The most painful reality of the current market is the decline of the generalist.
-Routine tech workers—whether entry-level QA testers, generic full-stack developers, or junior project managers—are facing the brunt of AI displacement.
+India's AI specialist demand surged 300% since 2024 (Savanna HR Q1 2026), and the country now faces a 53% AI skills deficit with a projected need for 1M+ skilled AI professionals by end of 2026.
+The most painful corollary of that surge is the decline of the generalist.
+Routine tech workers, whether entry-level QA testers, generic full-stack developers, or junior project managers, are facing the brunt of AI displacement.

 Companies no longer want to hire five generalists to do the work that two specialists armed with AI tools can accomplish.